VickyBachu/Lending_Club_Case_Study/README.md

 default, then approving the loan may lead to a financial loss for the company

-## Data Used :
-The data used was acquired from Kaggle, open-sourced by LendingClub itself to welcome Data Scientist help them identify driving factors behind loan default, using historic data of loan applications.

-* Be sure to checkout the Data Dictionary for the meaning of each column in the dataset.

 * The data given contains the information about past loan applicants and whether they ‘defaulted’ or not.
 The aim is to identify patterns which